Zucchini Cornbread

 Cheese Choices

-A good, sharp cheddar works perfectly in this recipe.
-However, it is not the only choice.
 Mozzarella or provolone will work equally well.
 Use a good pepper jack for even more peppery flavor.
-In the end, just use what your family likes best.
+In the end, just use what your family likes best and what you have on hand.

 Serving Ideas